ldutoit/eelRNA/README.md

 We build the transcriptome of the NZ eel denovo using Trinity, we then performed a quick annotation using Trinotate.

 We then run differential expression between 6 Yellow and 6 silver eels with 100bp paired-end data.
+Usis this repository, the analysis should be entirely reproducible.
+The main output files are here.

+Notes on some of the main files:

-All the differentially expressed genes with statistics and counts are saved in [results_files/DE_results.txt](results_files/DE_results.txt).
+- All the differentially expressed genes with statistics and counts are saved in [results_files/DE_results.txt](results_files/DE_results.txt).
 Statistics and counts for ALL Genes are in [results_files/ALLgenes_results.txt](results_files/ALLgenes_results.txt).

-The Gene ontology enrichment analysis is saved in [results_files/diff.GOseq.enriched](results_files/diff.GOseq.enriched) and [diff.GOseq.depleted](results_files/diff.GOseq.depleted).
+- The Gene ontology enrichment analysis is saved in [results_files/diff.GOseq.enriched](results_files/diff.GOseq.enriched) and [diff.GOseq.depleted](results_files/diff.GOseq.depleted).

-Finally, all the transcripts fasta sequences are in [results_files/Trinity.fasta.gz](results_files/Trinity.fasta.gz)
+- Finally, The transcripts fasta sequences are in [results_files/Trinity.fasta.gz](results_files/Trinity.fasta.gz)

-## Description

-The raw data is saved on the SRA at project PRJNA785278.
-The unattoated transcriptome is [results_files/Trinity.fasta.gz](results_files/Trinity.fasta.gz).
+- The raw data is saved on the SRA at project PRJNA785278.
+The un-annotated transcriptome is [results_files/Trinity.fasta.gz](results_files/Trinity.fasta.gz).
 The annotation Trinotate output is [results_files/denovoassembly_annotation_report.xls.gz](results_files/denovoassembly_annotation_report.xls.gz).

 ## Analyses